AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 ------------

 As manipulating entities is a core center point of writing automation apps, easy access and manipulation of entities is very important.
-AppDaemon supports the ability to access entities as class in their own right, via the api call ``get_entity(entity)``.
+AppDaemon supports the ability to access entities as class objects in their own right, via the api call ``get_entity(entity)``.
+This AD does by creating an object which links to the given entity within a specified namespace per app, using an `Entity` class which can be used within the app.
-When this is done, the returned object allows to maximise the OOP nature of python while working with entities. for example:
+When this is done, the returned object allows to maximise the OOP nature of python while working with entities.
+AD will do this, even if the entity doesn't actually exist in AD at that point in time.
+If this is the case, the returned object can be used to add the entity. for example:

 .. code:: python